carosio/meta-lamobo-r1/README.md

 $source ./oe-init-build-env

-Add meta-sunxi, meta-bananapi, meta-oe layers to ./conf/bblayer.conf, and it wil be something like this:
+Add meta-lamobo-r1 and meta-oe layers to ./conf/bblayer.conf, and it will be something like this:

 $cat ./conf/bblayers.conf